Insurance adjusters must renew their licence with the Financial Services Regulatory Authority of Ontario (FSRA) every year on June 30.

 What if I miss the deadline for renewing?

 If you don’t renew your licence before the expiration date, your licence will lapse and it will no longer be active.

-If you want to continue working as an adjuster after your licence has lapsed, review Reinstate my insurance adjuster licence.
+If you want to continue working as an adjuster after your licence has lapsed, review reinstating my insurance adjuster licence.

 Before you submit your renewal application

-You will need to meet many of the requirements from when you first applied for a licence.
+You will have to reconfirm your suitability to hold an adjuster licence and you will need to meet many of the requirements from when you first applied for a licence.